Dana C. MacGrath

 In the context of international litigation, Dana has represented both U.S. and foreign parties regarding the enforceability of arbitration agreements and arbitral awards under the New York Convention.
 She has also been involved in disputes regarding forum selection and choice of law clauses, sovereign immunity and discovery in the international context.

 Dana is recognized as a leading practitioner of international arbitration in Chambers USA 2012: America’s Leading Lawyers for Business: “Dana MacGrath is noted for her experience in commercial arbitration and wins acclaim for her work serving a range of clients in complex disputes.
-Sources attest to her expertise and credit her as being ‘extremely hardworking and very smart.’“ Dana is also recognized as a leading practitioner in Expert Guide’s Guide to the World’s Leading Experts in Commercial Arbitration 2013 and is recommended in International Arbitration in the Legal 500 Latin America 2014.
+Sources attest to her knowledge and credit her as being ‘extremely hardworking and very smart.’“ Dana is also recognized as a leading practitioner in Expert Guide’s Guide to the World’s Leading Experts in Commercial Arbitration 2013 and is recommended in International Arbitration in the Legal 500 Latin America 2014.

 Dana is a member of the Finance Committee of the newly launched New York International Arbitration Center (NYIAC).
 She is a member of the International Commercial Disputes Committee of the Association of the Bar of the City of New York and coordinates the Annual New York City Bar Vis Moot Practice Session.
 Dana is an adjunct professor of law at Brooklyn Law School, where she teaches a seminar on international commercial arbitration and coaches the Brooklyn Vis Moot team.
 Dana is Chair of Y-ADR, the young arbitrators group of the CPR Institute.
 She writes and speaks frequently on the subject of international dispute resolution.